ExitValue.ai

 EBITDA-Based Valuation (Larger Agencies)

-Agencies with $2M+ EBITDA attract PE platform and add-on interest at 8-14x EBITDA.
+Agencies with $2M+ EBITDA attract PE platform and add-on interest at platform-tier earnings multiples.
 The largest platform deals have traded at 12-14x in recent years.
 PE firms like Acrisure, Hub International, and Gallagher have built massive insurance brokerage platforms through hundreds of acquisitions.

 What Drives Insurance Agency Value